learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 Remember, programming is all about providing a solution to a problem.
-When 'on the job', so to speak, no one gets bonus points for concocting a novel/clever solution to a problem for which good open source code already existed.
+When 'on the job', so to speak, no one gets bonus points for concocting a novel/clever solution to a problem for which good open source code already exists.

 ## Setting Up Node Package Manager